smillwith/OperationKillOrCapture.Chernarus_Summer/README.md

 ----

-Features
+Features:

-* A creature roaming the woods
+* A real creature roaming the woods
 * Sleep system
 * Sit in chairs
+* Optional companion
 * Simple loot system
 *     * Collect additional weapons, ammo, magazines
 * Unholster your weapon at any time
 * Radio broadcasts (soon)

+To do:

+* Found journal entries
+* Sounds (ambient, other)
+* Endgame
+* Forest population